Golahat massacre

-The Golahat massacre (গোলাহাট গণহত্যা) was a massacre of 437 emigrating Hindu merchants and businessmen of Marwari ethnicity in Saidpur, East Pakistan on 13 June 1971, by the Urdu-speaking people of the area who had collaborated with the Pakistan army.
+The Golahat massacre (গোলাহাট গণহত্যা) was a massacre of 437 emigrating Hindu merchants and businessmen of Marwari ethnicity in Saidpur, East Pakistan on June 13, 1971.

 Background

 Saidpur is a railway town and a commercial hub situated in the Nilphamari District of Rangpur division of Bangladesh.
 It is situated near Parbatipur, which was an important rail junction in undivided India, connecting the North East to the rest of the country.
 The Marwaris, attracted by the prospect of trade and commerce had settled in the town of Saidpur, long before the Partition of India.
 The Marwaris became a part of the local population and contributed to the society.
 In 1911, Tulsiram Agarwal had founded the Tulsiram Girls High School.
 Some of them had earned a respected position in the society because of their social work.

-After the Partition, the Marwaris chose to stay back in East Pakistan, instead of emigrating to India.
+After the Partition of India, the Marwaris chose to stay back in East Pakistan rather than migrating to India.
 Thousands of Urdu-speaking Muslims from Bihar and the United Provinces settled in Saidpur.
-In 1971, the Urdu speaking Muslims constituted 75% of the population of city.
+In 1971, the Urdu-speaking Muslims constituted 75% of the population of the city.

-During the Bangladesh Liberation War, the Urdu-speaking Muslims openly collaborated with the Pakistanis.
-Saidpur became a strong support base for the Pakistani occupation army.
-On 12 April, the Pakistani occupation army killed eminent Marwari citizens Tulsiram Agarwal, Yamuna Prasad Kedia and Rameshwar Lal Agarwal at Nisbetganj, near the Rangpur cantonment.
+During the Bangladesh War of Independence, On 12 April, the Pakistan army killed prominent Marwari citizens Tulsiram Agarwal, Yamuna Prasad Kedia and Rameshwar Lal Agarwal at Nisbetganj.
 The killings created a panic in the Marwari community.
-Their homes were looted by the Urdu-speaking Bihari Muslims.